Luciaafme/DACD_1aPractica/README.md

 ![image](https://github.com/Luciaafme/DACD_Final_Project/assets/145342904/11b97f40-e01d-4616-908b-aed43d4be07f)

-6. Continue with the accommodation-provider module (READ THE NEXT SECTION 'Things to take into account'):
+6. Continue with the accommodation-provider module (PLEASE, READ THE NEXT SECTION 'Things to take into account'):

    > Run the accommodation-provider module from its location within your system.